eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 A Self-Issued ID Token MAY contain an access token as an `access_token` claim that can be used by the relying party to obtain additional VPs from a service under the control of the ID token issuer.
-The format of the `access_token` is implementation-specific and therefore must be treated as an opaque token by the relying party.
+The format of the `access_token` is implementation-specific and therefore must be treated as an opaque string by the relying party.

 > TODO: determine claim name